Skip to main content

 6 Freshwater withdrawals are within licensed withdrawal limits.
 We constantly seek recycled, saline, or alternative non-saline freshwater in preference to high quality non-saline water whenever possible.

-8 Spills outside of secondary containment were reported to regulatory agencies as per jurisdictional requirements.
+8 Spills outside of secondary containment reported to regulatory agencies as per jurisdictional requirements.
+Freshwater spills with no environmental impact are excluded.

 9 Year-end full time and part-time employees count are included in this metric (Calgary and field employees combined).
 Contractor and temporary employees are not included in the employee count.